miguelusque/self-driving-car-engineer-nanodegree/04_traffic-sign-classifier/writeup.md

 # Number of testing examples.
 n_test = X_test.shape[0]

-# What's the shape of an traffic sign image?
+# What's the shape of a traffic sign image?
 image_shape = X_train.shape[1:]

 # How many unique classes/labels there are in the dataset.